canonical/rebac-admin/HACKING.md

 the [install instructions](/README.md#install) to add the ReBACAdmin component to your project.

-Set the apiURL to the address and port the API is being served at:
+Set the apiURL to the address and port the API is being served at.
+By default the api is served using port `8412`.

 ```
 <ReBACAdmin apiURL="http://localhost:8412/api" />